JordanHo2782/Tamjai-Breakfast-Order-Web-App/README.md

 4. View the product, and click Place order to confirm

 ![Terminal](https://github.com/JordanHo2782/Tamjai-Breakfast-Order-Web-App/blob/master/screenshots/Terminal.png)
-4. This is the terminal page for waiters viewing order
+4. This is the terminal page for waiters viewing orders